LeanKit-Labs/autohost/README.md

 [fount](https://github.com/LeanKit-Labs/fount) is a dependency injection library for Node.
 If your application is using fount, you can provide the instance at the end of the init call so that your resources will have access to the same fount instance from the `host.fount` property within the resource callback.

 ## Resources
-Resources are expected to be simple modules containing a factory method that return a resource definition:
+Resources are expected to be simple modules containing a factory method that return a resource definition.
+Autohost now supports the ability to take dependencies registered with fount.
+This requires you to list the dependency names as arguments to your resource function after the `host`.
+This allows you to take dependencies on promises or factories that don't resolve synchronously without having to deal with promises or callbacks in the resource itself.

 ### Path conventions
 Autohost expects to find all your resources under one folder (`./resource` by default) and your shared static resources under one folder (`./public` by default).
 Each resource should have its own sub-folder and contain a `resource.js` file that contains a module defining the resource.